North Korea and weapons of mass destruction: History

 Based on evidence from Pakistan, Libya, and multiple statements made by the DPRK government, the United States accused North Korea of noncompliance and halted oil shipments; North Korea later claimed its public confession of guilt had been deliberately misconstrued.
 By the end of 2002, the Agreed Framework was officially abandoned.

 In 2003, North Korea again announced its withdrawal from the Nuclear Non-Proliferation Treaty.
-In 2005, it admitted to having nuclear weapons but vowed to close the nuclear program.
+In 2005, it admitted to having nuclear weapons but committed to abandon them in the context of the Six-Party Talks.

 On October 9, 2006, North Korea announced it had successfully conducted its first nuclear test.
 An underground nuclear explosion was detected, its yield was estimated as less than a kiloton, and some radioactive output was detected.
 On January 6, 2007, the North Korean government further confirmed that it had nuclear weapons.